reggieofarrell/wp-env-sync/README.md

 `composer require reggieofarrell/wp-env-sync`

 ### Usage
-1. Setup your .env file (see below)
+1. Setup your .env.wpenvsync file (see below)
-2. Add any necessary additional rsync exclues not already in rsync-excludes.txt for this environment to a file named additional-rsync-excludes.txt
+2. Add any necessary additional rsync exclues not already in sync-prod.sh for this environment to a file named additional-rsync-excludes.txt
 3. Add any additional shell commands to run at the end of the script to a file name sync-prod-ext.sh
 4. Run script (bash sync-prod.sh)